 3. How does the organization measure the effectiveness of both the overall activity and of individual programs?
-(200 words or less)

-G. Executive Summary:

-Provide an executive summary using the ATAX Effectiveness Measurement spreadsheet provided via a link in the application portal, or your own format.
-If creating your own format, please refer to the ATAX Effectiveness Measurement spreadsheet and use the criteria as a guideline.
+(200 words or less) G. Executive Summary: prov forn vide an executive summary using the ATAX Effectiveness Measurement spreadsheet vided via a link in the application portal, or your own format.
+If creating your own nat, please refer to the ATAX Effectiveness Measurement spreadsheet and use the eria as a guideline.
 (1300 words or less)